Cashmere, Washington: Industries and agriculture

 The Cashmere area has a rich history of tree fruit production, starting with the first pioneers.
 With the construction of the Peshastin irrigation ditch in the 1890s, ranches and sagebrush gave way to lush orchards climbing up the walls of the valley.
-While apples grow very well, the soils and climate are ideal for the production of pears.
-Bartlett and D'Anjou varieties are well represented.
+In addition to apples, the soils and climate are ideal for the production of pears, with Bartlett and D'Anjou varieties well represented.
 Beginning in the 1910s, a number of orchards were opened in Cashmere to take advantage of the area's balmy climate.
 While many orchards have given way to development, the history of fruit production is still evident in the many orchards and historical fruit warehouses in the area.
 Overdevelopment is a real threat to the agricultural heritage of the area; the agreeable climate and outstanding scenery attract many people to the area.

 The history of the area is also tied to timber production.
 Cashmere was the home of a large sawmill.
 The first settlers found abundant ponderosa pine (Pinus ponderosa) and Douglas-fir trees.
 These timbers were of the highest quality because of the arid climate, which causes the trees to grow very slowly, keeping a tight grain.